History of Baden-Württemberg: Baden and Württemberg before the Reformation

-The lords of Württemberg were first named in 1092.
-Supposedly a Lord of Virdeberg by Luxembourg had married an heiress of the lords of Beutelsbach.
-The new Wirtemberg Castle (castle chapel dedicated in 1083) was the central point of a rule that extended from the Neckar and Rems valleys in all directions over the centuries.
 The family of Baden-Baden was very successful in increasing the area of its holdings, which after several divisions were united by the margrave Bernard I in 1391.
 Bernard, a soldier of some renown, continued the work of his predecessors and obtained other districts, including Baden-Hochberg, the ruling family of which died out in 1418.

 During the 15th century, a war with the Count Palatine of the Rhine deprived the Margrave Charles I (died 1475) of a part of his territories, but these losses were more than recovered by his son and successor, Christoph I of Baden (illustration, right).
 In 1503, the family Baden-Sausenberg became extinct, and the whole of Baden was united by Christophe.
+In Baden, however, a partitioning occurred that lasted from 1515 to 1771.
+Moreover, the various parts of Baden were always physically separated one from the other.

+The lords of Württemberg were first named in 1092.
+Supposedly a Lord of Virdeberg by Luxembourg had married an heiress of the lords of Beutelsbach.
+The new Wirtemberg Castle (castle chapel dedicated in 1083) was the central point of a rule that extended from the Neckar and Rems valleys in all directions over the centuries.

-His younger son Eberhard I (died 1325) opposed, sometimes successfully, three Holy Roman emperors.
+Eberhard I, Count of Württemberg opposed, sometimes successfully, three Holy Roman emperors.
 He doubled the area of his county and transferred his residence from Württemberg Castle to the "Old Castle" in today's city centre of Stuttgart.

 His successors were not as prominent, but all added something to the land area of Württemberg.
 In 1381, the Duchy of Teck was bought, and marriage to an heiress added Montbéliard in 1397.
 The family divided its lands among collateral branches several times but, in 1482, the Treaty of Münsingen reunited the territory, declared it indivisible, and united it under Count Eberhard V, called im Bart (The Bearded).
 This arrangement received the sanction of the Holy Roman Emperor, Maximilian I, and of the Imperial Diet, in 1495.

 Unusually for Germany, from 1457 Württemberg had a bicameral parliament, the Landtag, known otherwise as the "diet" or "Estates" of Württemberg, that had to approve new taxation.

-In 1477, Count Eberhard founded the University of Tübingen and expelled the Jews.
+In 1477, Eberhard V founded the University of Tübingen and expelled the Jews.
 At Eberhard's death in 1496, his cousin, Duke Eberhard II, succeeded for a short reign of two years, terminated by a deposition.

 Eberhard V proved one of the most energetic rulers that Württemberg ever had, and, in 1495, his county became a duchy.
 Eberhard was now Duke Eberhard I of Württemberg.
 Württemberg, after the partition from 1442 to 1482, had no further land partitions to endure and remained a relatively closed country.
-In Baden, however, a partitioning occurred that lasted from 1515 to 1771.
-Moreover, the various parts of Baden were always physically separated one from the other.